-The Rhododendrons and Azaleas are at their best from early-October to late-November, but there is always something beautiful to see all year round.
+Some Rhododendrons and Azaleas are in bloom as early as September, but they are at their magnificent best from early-October to late-November.
+However...there is always something beautiful to see all year round.

 Yes, most of the main paths are accessible if care is taken.

-Yes, the Rhodo Tea Room doors are accessible, but not for extra-large wheelchairs.
+Yes, the Lodge doors of the Rhodo Tea Room are accessible, but not for extra-large wheelchairs.

-By shuttle bus from the Blackheath station or town centre.
+By shuttle bus from the Blackheath station or Town Centre.
 Otherwise drive or stroll.
+Check the MAP opposite the pedestrian crossing from the station.

 The Gardens’ maintenance and preservation relies solely on generous donations and bequests.
 We suggest a minimum donation of $5.00, per person, Entry Fee.

 Yes, several.
 There are two shelters and many benches in the valley, but you are welcome to spread a rug for your picnic on the large grassy areas.
-Also, near the car park, there are picnic tables with benches, and there is a covered pergola just above the Information & Donations Kiosk.
+Also, near the car park, there are picnic tables with benches, and there is a covered pergola in the area just above the Information & Donations Kiosk.
+Please don't leave rubbish behind.